Marsha P. Johnson: After Stonewall

 Flyer for the first Christopher Street Liberation Day rally on June 28, 1970.
 Johnson marched in the rally alongside the Gay Activists Alliance (GAA).

 In the aftermath of the Stonewall riots, gay rights activists founded various advocacy organizations, including the GAA and the Gay Liberation Front (GLF).
 Johnson was active in both organizations.
 As part of her work with the GAA, she petitioned for a gay and lesbian nondiscrimination bill.
 In one case, she was arrested while petitioning in Bryant Park during a Vietnam War protest.
 The GAA widely publicized her arrest and successfully compelled the city to drop the charges against her.
 Later, on June 28, 1970, the anniversary of the beginning of the Stonewall riots, Johnson marched with the GAA during the first Christopher Street Liberation Day rally.

 In September 1970, Johnson participated in the Weinstein Hall occupation to protest the cancellation of gay dances at the Weinstein Hall residential building at New York University (NYU) alongside several other street queens, (Note: A term used to refer to unhoused transgender youths of color.) including Andorra Martin, Bambi L'Amour, and Bubbles Rose Lee.
 Johnson and the other street queens slept in couches in the back of the basement and were tasked with cooking, cleaning, and fundraising for the occupation.
 During this time, Johnson suggested the formation of an organization for transgender people, to be called Street Transvestite Action Revolutionaries (STAR).
 According to Tourmaline, the name may have been partially inspired by an album called STAR by the musician Julianne.
 After five days, on September 25, the occupation was broken up by a police tactical unit, prompting the occupiers to leave and march throughout Greenwich Village.

 A group called Street Transvestites for Gay Power, which included both Johnson and Rivera, later organized protests at NYU's Loeb Student Center and Bellevue Hospital.
 At NYU, they demanded the creation of a gay community center, open enrollment for gay people, and the right to be openly gay without fear of retaliation.
 At Bellevue, they demanded an end to psychiatric abuse and compulsory sterilization, as well as free, community-controlled health and dental care.
 NYU responded by allowing at least one gay dance to take place at Weinstein Hall.
-Around this time, Johnson and Rivera also managed a shelter for roughly 20 unhoused transgender youths out of a semi-truck trailer.
+Around this time, Johnson and Rivera also managed a shelter for roughly 20 unhoused transgender youths out of a semi-trailer truck.
 According to Rivera, she and Johnson supported themselves and the shelter by begging and engaging in sex work.
 They provided meals for the youths who lived at the shelter, assuming a parental role for them.
 At some point, a group of truck drivers tried to take the trailer away.
 Johnson and Rivera vigorously protested, fearing that one or more of the youths were still inside.
 However, their pleas were ignored, and one of the youths was accidentally taken to California.